bjmorgan/kinisi/docs/source/index.rst

 **Diffusion uncertainty estimation**

-A covariance diffusion distribution is found based on the temporal correlation of individual atoms.
+A diffusion distribution is found based on the temporal correlation of individual atoms.
 This allows for the accurate estimation of uncertainty in the diffusion coefficient.

 **Uncertainty propagation**